Mario-aj/understanding-JS/README.md

 # understanding-JS

-Solving logic problems with JAVASCRIPT and knowing new language techniques is the focus of this repository, learning to work with the maximum resources of the JS language.
+Solving logic problems with JAVASCRIPT and knowing new language techniques is the focus of this repository, learning how to work with the maximum resources of the JS language.